frapu78/couchsc/README.md

 5. Import resources/fuhrpark.model.

 ## Running it!
+6. Create a project in an IDE of your choice, add the content of this repository as well as the processeditor.jar file.
-6. Open the imported model "Fuhrpark" and copy the URL, e.g. http://localhost:1205/models/1520138062 - Last id will be different!
+7. Open the imported model "Fuhrpark" in the WebModeler and copy the URL, e.g. http://localhost:1205/models/1520138062 - Last id will be different!
-7. Open the CouchSCServer class and configure the modelLocation variable accordingly to the copied URL (as a source for the model to be used).
+8. Open the CouchSCServer source and configure the modelLocation variable accordingly to the copied URL (as a source for the model to be used).
+9. Run the CouchSCServer.
-8. Point your browser to http://localhost:2107 and relax!
+10. Point your browser to http://localhost:2107 and relax!